C2-80405/network-scanner/README.md

 [Syntax : python <file_name> -ip <ip_address>/<subnet>]

-[NOTE : Use it with root/administrative priviledges]
+[Use it with root/administrative priviledges]

 One needs to have argparse and scapy installed.